jbakic/Shielded/README.md

 overrides for all virtual properties of the base class that are public or protected.
 Due to CodeDom limitations, the getter and setter must have the same accessibility!
 The proxy objects are thread-safe (or, at least their virtual properties are), and can only be changed inside transactions.

+Since CodeDom is not available on .NET Standard, this feature is currently not supported if you're not targeting the full .NET Framework.

 Usage is simple:

 ```csharp
 var id = t.Id;